evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ## Drivetrain

-XPENG G3i has a front-wheel drive system supported by one motor on the front axle.
+The XPENG G3i has a front-wheel drive system supported by one motor on the front axle.

 ### Suspension